Critical times: producing the global graduate in a pandemic

 Project overview

-This Australia–New Zealand research project seeks to understand what imaginaries of the global graduate are promoted by Australian and New Zealand universities and how teacher education academics within those universities understand and experience their role in producing that graduate.
-It seeks to shed light on how such academics shape (and are shaped by) the underlying discourses around the global graduate.
-It also asks how the global graduate can be realised during times of precarity, uncertainty and disposability and, in such times, what knowledge counts for the future.
+This Australia–New Zealand research project sought to understand what imaginaries of the global graduate are promoted by Australian and New Zealand universities and how teacher education academics within those universities understand and experience their role in producing that graduate.
+It sought to shed light on how such academics shape (and are shaped by) the underlying discourses around the global graduate.
+It asked how the global graduate can be realised during times of precarity, uncertainty and disposability and, in such times, what knowledge counts for the future.

-The project explores these questions through interviews with teacher education academics in Australia and New Zealand as well as a review of Australian and New Zealand universities’ publicly available materials as they describe their production of the global graduate.
+The project explored these questions through interviews with teacher education academics in Australia and New Zealand as well as a review of Australian and New Zealand universities’ publicly available materials describing their production of the global graduate.

 Outcomes